Douglas McWilliams

-Douglas Francis McWilliams (born 1951) is a British economic consultant, specializing in forecasting and the technology sector.
+Douglas Francis McWilliams (born 24 November 1951) is a British economic consultant, specializing in forecasting and the technology sector.

 After holding senior positions with IBM and the Confederation of British Industry, in 1992 he won a Sunday Times award and founded the Centre for Economics and Business Research.
 He was later Gresham Professor of Commerce at Gresham College in the City of London.

-Early life
+Early life and education

-Born in November 1951, McWilliams was educated at Stonyhurst College and the University of Oxford, gaining his first degree in philosophy, politics and economics and then graduating MPhil in economics.
+Born in November 1951, McWilliams was educated at Stonyhurst College and the University of Oxford, gaining his first degree in philosophy, politics and economics and then graduating with a MPhil in economics.